top of page

 Can a cost consultant help if costs have already escalated?

-Strategic portfolio advisory is used by private investors, institutional clients, landowners and developers managing multiple assets or complex pipelines.
-It is particularly valuable where decisions must be made under uncertainty or where trade‑offs between time, cost and long‑term value are required.
+Private investors, institutional clients, landowners and developers managing multiple assets or complex pipelines.
+Particularly useful when decisions involve real trade-offs between time, cost and long-term value.

 What does a project monitor do?

-A project monitor provides independent oversight of cost, programme, risk and delivery performance.
-This role is often required by lenders, investors or funders to provide assurance that a project is being managed in line with agreed objectives and benchmarks.
+Provides independent oversight of cost, programme, risk and delivery on behalf of lenders, investors or funders.
+We report on whether the project is being managed in line with agreed objectives and flag issues before they become problems.

 How is project monitoring different from development management?